Natalie Duddington: Biography

 Nataliya Aleksandrovna Ertel was born in Voronezh on 14 November 1886, to the author Alexander Ertel.
 She was Ertel's oldest daughter and considered intelligent as a child.
 When the English translator Constance Garnett visited Ertel in the summer of 1904, she was much impressed by Natalie, who began studying at Saint Petersburg University the following year.
 When the university was temporarily closed due to student unrest in the 1905 revolution, Garnett encouraged Natalie to come to England.
 She came to England in 1906 and attended University College London (UCL) on a scholarship, graduating with a first-class degree in philosophy in 1909.
-At UCL she was a student of the philosopher Dawes Hicks who wrote that she had helped to advance Russian philosophy through her translation of two substantial works of Russian philosophy (by Alexander Lossky and Semyon Frank).
+At UCL she was a student of the philosopher Dawes Hicks who wrote that she had helped to advance Russian philosophy through her translation of two substantial works of Russian philosophy (by Nikolay Lossky and Semyon Frank).

 Through her interest in Theosophy, Natalie met John "Jack" Nightingale Duddington, who had been appointed Rector of Ayot St Lawrence in 1905.
 He divorced his wife in 1911 and began living with Ertel.
 She married John; they had two children.